ConderS/ACE_WebDev_Student/README.md

 And lastly, Google!
 Googling your errors and your issues is the trademark of any web developer.
 Websites like StackOverflow tend to show up with answers and questions for pretty much any bug or issue you might come across.

-Also, if you're ever having problems with anything mentioned in this guide, or just want to chat, my email is: conshou@gmail.com.
-I'm always happy to help :)
+Also, like I mentioned in the beginning, if you're ever having problems with anything mentioned in this guide, or just want to chat, my email is: conshou@gmail.com.
+Stop by and say hi!